yihuang/credis/README.rst

-redis client written in cython.
+minimal redis client written in cython, 5X faster than redis-py.